HDMI 2.1 specs and features: Everything you need to know

 Increased bandwidth is the most salient improvement HDMI 2.1 delivers.
 We’re talking a staggering 48 gigabits per second, compared to the 18Gbps that HDMI 2.0 can handle.
 That bandwidth bump makes possible all of the larger numbers you’ll see in the rest of this story: 8K and 10K video resolution, 4K resolution with a 240Hz refresh rate, and so on.
-You’ll need a new cable–as in the render above, it will be labeled Ultra High Speed HDMI–but that’s a small price to pay for what’s delivered.
+You’ll only need a new cable–as in the render above, it will be labeled Ultra High Speed HDMI–if you’re connecting to TV with 4K resolution with a 240Hz refresh rate or a TV with 4K or 8K resolution.
 HDMI 2.1 also supports VESA’s Display Stream Compression (DSC) for even greater bandwidth.
 In fact, some of the higher resolution/frame rate combinations you see listed in the chart below can only be realized when DSC is in use.

 Where these higher refresh rates will come in handy is with HFR (High Refresh Rate) video.
 You might remember the first installment of The Hobbit was shown in select locations at 120 frames per second.
 Why?
 To reduced the motion blur with fast moving items that is a weakness of slower frame rates.
 With HFR, you can see the rain drops in a storm.
 Without it, they’re indistinct.
 HFR in the home is a long ways off, but Hollywood, industrial, and scientific uses are myriad.